Skip to main content

 Step 1: Diagnosis and quick wins

-Your mission: Quickly identify where you are losing the most opportunities with your current data using simple analyses.
+Your goal is to quickly identify where you’re losing the most opportunities with your current data.

 Concrete actions:

-• Audit your existing information with a structured method (30 min)
+• Audit your existing information using a structured method (30 minutes)

-• Find 1 obvious pattern among your best clients by examining the variables
+• Find one clear pattern among your best clients by examining the variables

 Step 2: Building the fundamentals